New York EXPLAINED

 About

-Most people piece the city together from a dozen feeds.
-New York Explained reads every local desk for you, every morning, and tells you what happened and what it actually means for your block, your rent, and your team.
+Most people piece New York together from a dozen feeds and still miss half of it.
+New York Explained does that work for you, every morning, and tells you what happened and what it actually means for how you live here.

 Our mission

 Local news in New York is either a doomscroll of crime and outrage, a tourist listicle, or a press release dressed up as a story.
-The part that is missing is the one that matters: what actually changed today, and what it means for the people who live here.
-Our job is to read the whole city, across ten categories, and hand you that, in plain language, before you finish your coffee.
+The part that is missing is the one that matters: what actually changed today, what it means for the people who live here, and how this enormous, confusing place actually works.
+Our job is to analyze all of it, across nine categories, and hand it back in plain language, before you finish your coffee.

-We are not trying to replace the newsrooms we read.
-We are trying to give you the missing layer: one short, honest synthesis of the whole city and the state that runs it.
-We love this place without being a sap about it, which means telling you plainly who a deal really helps and who pays for it.
+We are not trying to replace the newsrooms we analyze.
+We are trying to give you the missing layer: one short, clear brief on all of New York and the state that runs it, written so that you end up understanding this place rather than just tracking it.
+When a story rests on some piece of city machinery, we explain the machinery.
+When money and power really are the story, we say plainly who a deal helps and who pays for it, and when they are not, we do not pretend otherwise.

 How it works

-Every morning we read about 33 local newsrooms across the city and the state, organized into ten categories, plus the team blogs and the trade desks.
+Every morning we analyze about 60 local newsrooms across the city and the state, organized into nine categories, plus the team blogs and the trade desks.
 We then:

-The framework is human-designed: the ten categories and the questions we ask of every story.
-The daily reading and drafting is done with the help of AI that reads the actual article text from each source on that fixed framework.
+The framework is fixed: the nine categories and the questions we ask of every story, the same every morning.
+That framework is applied to the actual article text from each source, so the brief is built from what the newsrooms reported, not a summary of summaries.
 Because every story names the outlets it came from, you can always trace a claim back to the original.
-Curious about the ten categories themselves?
-See the desks we read.
+Curious about the nine categories themselves?
+See the desks we analyze, or browse the coverage by topic.

 Where the news comes from